 Liabilities are what you owe others.

 Think of this as "assets" fill your bank account and "liabilities" empty your bank account.

 Liabilities are things you owe, things that empty your bank account, things you spend your earnings on as debt.

-What you might find in your accounts payable are utilities that cover your electricity, phone, gas, internet, water, sewer, garbage collection.
-This are current liabilities and generally do not make up what the SBA is looking for.
-These month to month expenses could be bundled as an expense so not to increase your liabilities.
-To make things work better you may want to omit these short term accounts payable and focus on what contracts you have for payments of more than 12 months or long term liabilities.
+What you might currently find in your accounts payable are utilities that cover your electricity, phone, gas, internet, water, sewer, garbage collection.
+These are current liabilities and generally do not make up what the SBA is looking for.
+These month to month expenses could be bundled as an expense so not to increase your liabilities but are not actually liabilities.
+To make your SBA application work better for you and not against you, you may want to omit these short term accounts payable items and focus on what contracts you have for payments of more than 12 months or long term liabilities.